supportchef/covid-by-region/README.md

 This website plots cases of COVID-19 by region and across regions over time.

-The data is currently sourced from the [John Hopkins data set](https://github.com/CSSEGISandData/COVID-19/), and is [updated periodically](#updating-dataset).
+The data is currently sourced from the [John Hopkins data set](https://github.com/CSSEGISandData/COVID-19/), as well as the [NYT dataset](https://github.com/nytimes/covid-19-data)(see their [article here](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)), and is [updated periodically](#updating-dataset).

 ## Cloning the repo